mandober/js-data-structures/linked-list/README.md

 ```
 ![Linked list initial check][ll3]

 Now before going further, there is a question of sentinel nodes.
-Linked list ends in terminating sentinel node i.e. last node points to null, but wheter there should also be an initial, "head", sentinel node that points to the first node of the list?
+Linked list ends in terminating sentinel node i.e. last node points to null, but whether there should also be an initial, "head", sentinel node that points to the first node of the list?
 Then, an empty liked list would, in fact, consist of this head node pointing to null.
 So, property `head` would be used to access the first node, but then on `next` property would provide access to other nodes... (off to decide what is gained by this approach...to be continued)